cpp-for-yourself/lectures-and-homeworks/lectures/classes_intro.md

 }
 ```
 <!-- Talking head done -->
-Or, if we think more about it, when we interact with our `cat`, the `UpdateLives` and the `UpdateHappiness` functions look more like an implementation detail so we could hide them into our existing `FindNextAdventure` function, further simplifying the `cat` interface!
+Or, if we think more about it, when we interact with our `cat`, the `Move`, `UpdateLives` and the `UpdateHappiness` functions look more like an implementation detail so we could hide them into our existing `FindNextAdventure` function, further simplifying the `cat` interface!

 <!-- B-roll change the code from before done -->
 <!--